ianfoose/php-messenger-bot/README.md

 When running the bot, the bot instance will return the request body from the request and an instance of itself.
 Use the returned instance to build and send responses

+### Request Parsing

+The Request Body contains the following values:

+- senderId: The id of the sender
+- message: The message sent to the bot
+- payload: The recieved payload

 ## Responses

 ### Sending Responses